 Topics covered include:

-- Introduction to dental assisting, role of the Dental Assistant, the dental team, characteristics of a professional Dental Assistant, law and ethics.
+- Introduction to dental assisting, the role of the Dental Assistant, the dental team, characteristics of a professional Dental Assistant, and laws/ethics.

 - Head anatomy, oral histology, tooth terminology and anatomy, SOAP, charting, classification of cavities.

 - HIPAA, chart documentation, insurance terminology, dental codes.